 - 1. A Zeek signature to activate your analyzer based on payload patterns.
 Just like with any of Zeek's standard analyzers, a signature can activate a Spicy analyzer through the enable "<name>" keyword.
-The name of the analyzer comes out of the EVT file: it is the ANALYZER_NAME with the double colons replaced with an underscore (e.g., spicy::HTTP turns into enable "spicy_HTTP". - 2.
-You should call zeek::confirm_protocol() (see Controlling Zeek from Spicy) from a hook inside your grammar at a point when the parser can be reasonably certain that it is processing the expected protocol.
-Optionally, you may also call zeek::reject_protocol() when you're sure the parser is not parsing the right protocol (e.g., inside an %error hook).
-Doing so will let Zeek stop feeding it more data.
+The name of the analyzer comes out of the EVT file: it is the ANALYZER\NAME with the double colons replaced with an underscore (e.g., spicy::HTTP turns into enable "spicy\HTTP". - 2.
+You should call spicy::accept\input() from a hook inside your grammar at a point when the parser can be reasonably certain that it is processing the expected protocol.
+Optionally, you may also call spicy::decline\input() when you're sure the parser is not parsing the right protocol.
+However, the Zeek plugin will also trigger this automatically whenever your parser aborts with an error.